score-spec/schema/README.md

   --squash
 ```

-> **Note:** To avoid storing the entire history of the subproject in the main repository make sure to include `--squash` flag.
+> **Note:** To avoid storing the entire history of the sub-project in the main repository, make sure to include `--squash` flag.

 ## Update schemas from upstream